 The entire facility is handicap and wheelchair friendly.
 After all, we want to help people to improve their mobility, and we have designed the space to make it easy and comfortable for you, should you need it.

 This is an adult-only pool, and children under the age of 18 are not permitted unless it is strictly for therapeutic use and accompanied by an adult.

 We have the following ways for you to enjoy the use of our pool:

-We offer a variety of aquatic rehab and swimming exercise in our pool, taught by Paradise staff.
+We offer a variety of aquatic rehab and water exercise in our pool, taught by Paradise staff.
 These are designed to address a multitude of conditions and a variety of fitness levels.
-Pain relief comes from increased movement and exercise and aquatic exercise is a proven method to address both pain and limited mobility.
+Pain relief comes from increased movement and exercise, and pool exercise is a proven method to treat both pain and limited mobility.

-See the Events/Classes section of our web page to see what events and classes we have available.
+See the water exercise classes section of our web page to see what events and classes we have available.
 Reserve your place, since pool space may be limited.
 Keep checking back, and/or sign up for our newsletter to keep up with us as we develop more classes for you.
-Classes will be priced by the trainer and does not include a day use pass.
+Classes are priced by the trainer and do not include a day-use pass.
 Download our flyer for more information.

-For a more complete experience we recommend the using the pool and the FAR Infrared Sauna.
-The sauna will help increase circulation and aids in weight loss and healing among other things.
+For a complete experience, we recommend using the pool and the FAR Infrared Sauna.
+The sauna will help increase circulation and aids in weight loss and healing, among other things.
 Follow the link for a complete description of the features and benefits of the far infrared sauna.
-Sauna use is included in your day pass.

 Let them make your skin radiant.
 There are so many ways to accomplish this, check out the services menu to see all the options you have.